boonlogic/boon-docs/docs/AmberDocs/SensorFusionExample/SensorFusionExample.md

     <td><img src="./images/A6.png" width="300"></td>
   </tr>
   <tr>
     <td colspan="3"><em>Figure 3: The six plots are associated with the six anomalies talked about above.
 The different vectors in each figure are associated with the various clusters that occured in each detection.
 The first two plots are fairly even in terms of significance value across the features.
-A3 through A6 however, have a higher significance with feature 5.
-This shows that that feature is most different from the other clusters created.   </em></td>
+These two are relational anomalies that don't have specific features that cause the detection but rather the  correlation between values that cause it.
+A3 through A6 however, have a high significance with feature 5 as well as 2 or 3 depending on the detection.
+This shows that those features are most different from the other clusters created.   </em></td>
   </tr>
 </table>